 - Adherence to the scope and Intent of the matter

 This basic overview of the PDPA demonstrates its unique place in global data privacy laws.
-There are deeper nuances to explore – but this primer tells you everything you need to know to form a foundational understanding of the PDPA.
+Of course, there are deeper nuances to explore – but this primer tells you everything you need to know to form a foundational understanding of the PDPA.
 Keep an eye out for the next piece in this series.